bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-12-02-haunted-generations.md

 The output reflected the diversity of departmental needs.
 They were fully in tune with the electronic capture and distribution of moving images.
 Moreover, the diversity of subjects included many of social significance.
 Subjects that the documentary filmmakers of the 1940s wanted to make and that John Grierson, the COI Controller of Films in1948, called for in vain.

 The final six or seven years saw MIAC at the height of its game with huge growth to an output of several hundred productions each year.
 At the same time it was exploring new ways of reaching audiences – an aspect of the work of COI rarely mentioned but crucial to its work of using film in the public service.

-John Hall (Director of the COI’s Film Division from 1982 to 1989).
+**John Hall (Director of the COI’s Film Division from 1982 to 1989).
 Booklet introduction to
-_The Best of COI: Five Decades of Public Information Films_ (BFI Blu-ray, 2020)
+_The Best of COI: Five Decades of Public Information Films_ (BFI Blu-ray, 2020)**

-<![endif]-->
+<br><br>

 **THE SEA IN THEIR BLOOD**
 _Director_: Peter Greenaway
 UK 1983
 27 mins

 **ACT OF GOD: SOME LIGHTNING EXPERIENCES**
 _Director_: Peter Greenaway
 UK 1981
 27 mins

 **LONELY WATER**
 _Director:_ Jeff Grant
 UK 1973
 2 mins

 **AFTER DARK**
 _Director:_ Mike Dodds
 UK 1979
 13 mins

 **JAUNT**
 _Director:_ Andrew Kötting
 UK 1995
 5 mins

 **DIVINER**